Heuristics on pairing-friendly abelian varieties: Notation and review of CM-types and Weil numbers

 In this section we fix the embedding degree $k$ and the CM-field $K$ of degree $2g$ and we propose an asymptotic heuristic estimate as $x\to \infty$ for the number of triples $(r,\pi,p)$ using an approach similar to that already used for elliptic curves in \cite{Bo}.
 See also \S~3 of \cite{FSS}.
-Let $\zeta_k$ denote a primitive $k$-th root of unity.
+Let $\zeta_k$ denote a primitive $k^{\text{th}}$ root of unity.
 If $F$ is a number field, we denote by $e(k,F)$ the degree of the number field $F\cap \bQ(\zeta_k)$.
 This is well-defined since $\bQ(\zeta_k)$ is a Galois extension of $\bQ$.
+Let $w_F$ denote the number of roots of unity in $F$ and $h_F$ the class number of $F$.
+We write $\N_{F/\bQ}$ for the absolute norm from $F$ to $\bQ$, applied to elements or to ideals.
+If $\alpha\in F$ and if $\sigma$ is an embedding of $F$ in another field or an automorphism of $F$, we write $\alpha^\sigma$ for the image of $\alpha$ under $\sigma$.
+If $F$ is a CM-field, we denote by $F^+$ the maximal real subfield of $F$ and by $c$ the non-trivial automorphism of $F$ that fixes $F^+$.
+We often write $\overline{\alpha}$ for the image of $\alpha\in F$ under $c$.